josiahseaman/FluentDNA/README.md

  1. Downloading and unzipping the [Latest Release](https://github.com/josiahseaman/FluentDNA/releases) (Mac and Windows only).
  2. Open a terminal (command line) in the same folder you unzipped FluentDNA.
  3. Run the command `./fluentdna --fasta="DDV/example_data/Human selenoproteins.fa" --runserver`
- 4. Once your private server has started, all your results available at [http://127.0.0.1:8000](http://127.0.0.1:8000).
-Note that this server is not actually using the internet at all, it's just using your browser as a file viewer.
+ 4. Your result files will be placed in the FluentDNA directory `DDV/results/`.
+Once your private server has started, all your results are viewable at [http://localhost:8000](http://127.0.0.1:8000).

 To use FluentDNA as a python module (required for Linux), follow the [pip install instructions](https://github.com/josiahseaman/FluentDNA/blob/python-master/docs/installation.md).
+**Locating Results:** You will need to be using the same computer the server is running on.
+The server will not be visible over network or internet unless your administrator opens the port.

 ***